Tips to Help You Get out of Debt

-Create a bare-bones budget that allows you to pay for necessities like your rent/mortgage and utilities.
+Create a bare-bones budget that allows you to pay for necessities like your rent or mortgage and utilities.
 Set aside everything else to pay off your debt as quickly as possible.
 Hold off on buying luxury items until after you've conquered your debt.
 Highlighting your hair, buying new clothes, and eating at restaurants are luxuries, not necessities.

 Freeze Your Credit Cards

 Credit cards have high interest rates.
 The only people who should carry credit cards are those who can avoid the temptation to overspend.
 If you think you may buckle to temptation, remove credit cards from the picture entirely.
 Leave your cards at home.
 Better yet, freeze your credit cards in a block of ice so you can't use them on impulse.

 Pay More Than the Minimum

 Credit card companies profit from their interest rates, knowing that many users only make the minimum monthly payment.
 It is good for credit card companies but bad for your wallet.